Help & enquiries

 Culture, Society and Space

 Here we continue our overview of contemporary human geography.
-The module is again structured around key themes that are prominent in geographical thinking about how society is organised spatially.
-Lectures provide a framework for understanding these themes, and through fieldwork and follow-up practical classes, we explore local examples using quantitative and qualitative data, and statistical analysis.
+The module focuses on key themes that are prominent in geographical thinking about how culture and society is organised spatially.
+Lectures provide a framework for understanding these themes, and through fieldwork and follow-up practical classes, we explore local examples using data analysis and presentation.

 Environment and Climate

-Here we continue our overview of contemporary physical geography (which begins in GGP1207).
-The module is structured around key themes that are prominent in geographical thinking about environment al processes and change.
+Here we continue our overview of contemporary physical geography.
+The module is structured around key themes that are prominent in geographical thinking about environmental processes and change.
 Lectures provide a framework for understanding these themes, and we explore in more detail local examples in laboratory and practical sessions.

 Sustainable Futures

 In this module we explore how geographers use the concepts and principles of sustainable development, and critically examine their application to a range of real-world issues.
-You enhance your subject knowledge and understanding, and develop your key skills, by investigating an aspect of sustainability in practice, and you are supported through a full programme of tutorials.
+You enhance your subject knowledge and understanding, and develop your key skills, by investigating an aspect of ‘sustainability in practice’, and you are supported through a full programme of tutorials.

 Our Digital Planet